Thousand Oaks in Ventura County, California — The American West (Pacific Coastal)

 Topics and series.
 This historical marker is listed in this topic list: Settlements & Settlers.
 In addition, it is included in the Ventura County Historical Landmarks series list.

 Location.
 34° 10.37′ N, 118° 50.523′ W. Marker is in Thousand Oaks, California, in Ventura County.
-Marker is at the intersection of Pleasant Way and Oakview Drive, on the right when traveling east on Pleasant Way.
+It is at the intersection of Pleasant Way and Oakview Drive, on the right when traveling east on Pleasant Way.
 Located at El Parque de la Paz park.
 Touch for map.
 Marker is at or near this postal address: 2522 Pleasant Way, Thousand Oaks CA 91362, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Early Ranchers of this Historic Site (approx. 0.4 miles away); Jungleland (approx. 0.4 miles away); The Lone Oak (approx. 1.6 miles away); Triunfo Canyon (approx. 1.7 miles away); The Janss House (approx. 2½ miles away); Civic Center (approx. 2.6 miles away); Hunt Olive Tree (approx. 3.1 miles away); Lang Ranch (approx. 3.1 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: Early Ranchers of this Historic Site (approx. 0.4 miles away); Jungleland (approx. 0.4 miles away); The Lone Oak (approx. 1.6 miles away); Triunfo Canyon (approx. 1.7 miles away); The Janss House (approx. 2½ miles away); Civic Center (approx. 2.6 miles away); Hunt Olive Tree (approx. 3.1 miles away); Lang Ranch (approx. 3.1 miles away).
 Touch for a list and map of all markers in Thousand Oaks.

 Regarding Crowley House.
 This is City of Thousand Oaks Historical Landmark No. 7 and Ventura County Historical Landmark No. 109.